 StatConnect@AI | 2026

-StatConnect is a one-day conference collaboration presented by multiple DMV-area universities: Georgetown University, George Mason University, George Washington University, the University of Maryland, and American University.
+StatConnect@AI is a one-day conference hosted by the Data Science and Analytics Master’s Program (DSAN) at Georgetown University, presented in collaboration with leading DMV-area institutions—George Mason University, George Washington University, the University of Maryland, American University, and the Washington Statistical Association.

 It is anchored at a different partner university each year.
-This year’s conference will be hosted by the MS Data Science & Analytics program at Georgetown University on March 27, 2026.
+The 2026 conference will be hosted by Georgetown University on March 27, 2026.

 Conference Schedule